pablobuenaposada/HonDash/docs/FUEL.md

 # Fuel level

-In order to display the fuel level you must hook the fuel level sender of your car to one of the analog inputs of the K-Pro.
+In order to display the fuel level you must hook the fuel level sender of your car to one of the analog inputs of the K-Pro or s300.

-Later on you will be able to read this analog input from the K-Pro and translate it to something human readable in HonDash.
+Later on you will be able to read this analog input from Hondata and translate it to something human readable in HonDash.

 This is necessary because from factory fuel level signal is not sent to the ECU, the signal is just sent directly to the stock car cluster.